 These facts have transformed the Sydney Harbour Bridge into not only a tourist sight but also a tale of creativity and Australian pride.

-The Sydney Harbour Bridge, be you when climbing to the top or just strolling through, is a memorable experience any time you are on it.
+The Sydney Harbour Bridge, whether you are climbing to the top or just strolling through, is a memorable experience any time you are on it.

 The Sydney Harbour Bridge is not just a wonderful piece of architecture; it is the soul of Sydney.
-You can hike up it, hike down it, traverse its length and breadth or walk, but there is no better experience than the one you are likely to have at the Grand Canyon.
+You can hike up it, hike down it, traverse its length and breadth or walk, but there is no better experience than the one you are likely to have at the Sydney Harbour Bridge summit

-This is a landmark every visitor should include in their Sydney itinerary to have an adventure, cultural and scenic mix that they would not forget.
+This is a landmark every visitor should include in their Sydney itinerary to have an adventure and a cultural and scenic mix that they would not forget.
 Book your Sydney holiday package today and get ready to experience the beauty of this gorgeous landmark.

 Yes.
 The foot walk is absolutely free and open daily.